source-medium/tap-fairing/README.md

 ### Implementation notes

-In v0, only the `responses` api endpoint is replicated.
+The `responses` api endpoint has incremental replication enabled.
+It's a bit messy:
 * `responses` are _always_ sorted like `ORDER BY inserted_at DESC`, which makes replication hard
 * to get around this, the tap searches for the oldest record after `start_date` when run with no state, and paginates forward in time from there.
 * the API URL params are somewhat confusing, but it helps to think about them like this: